Active learning for level set estimation under input uncertainty and its extensions: Theoretical results

 \section{Theoretical results}

-In this section, we give two theorems about accuracy and convergence of the proposed algorithm.
-First, for each $\bx \in \Omega$, we define a misspecification loss at the end of the algorithm as
+In this section, we give seven theorems about accuracy and convergence of the proposed algorithm.
+First, for each ${\bm x} \in \Omega$, we define a misspecification loss at the end of the algorithm as